-The Casper Original, an award-winning dual foam mattress, scores big on comfort and coolness and is bound to be beloved by any side sleeper who suffers from joint pain to stomach sleepers seeking proper spinal alignment.
+The Casper Original, an award-winning dual foam mattress, lands as our top choice when it comes to the best memory foam mattresses available.
+It scores big on comfort and coolness and is bound to be beloved by any side sleeper who suffers from joint pain to stomach sleepers seeking proper spinal alignment.

 What is the Casper like to sleep on?

 This Casper mattress is softer than any other memory foam on the market, which makes it a top choice for side sleepers.
 When used properly, users will notice that their hips and shoulders sink lower than the rest of their torso, to ensure an ergonomically aligned spine, with special support across three different ergonomic zones.
 But don't be alarmed, there is little motion transfer, so your partner will never notice any tossing or turning on your end in the wee hours of the night.
 And best of all?
 The cooling layer!
 It's breathable, which again aids in offering undisturbed, blissful sleep.